 - ¼ cup pumpkin puree

-- ⅛ teaspoon pepper, optional, but adds to the spice
+- ⅛ teaspoon pepper optional, but adds to the spice

 - ⅛ teaspoon kosher salt

-- ¼ cup pure maple syrup
+- ¼ cup pure maple syrup can substitute brown sugar

 - 1 cup heavy cream*